projecthydra-labs/hydra-validations/README.md

-hydra-validators
+hydra-validations
 =======================

-Custom validators for Hydra applications based on ActiveModel::Validations.
+Custom validations for Hydra applications based on ActiveModel::Validations.